uwspstar/From-Zero-to-Hero/System-Design/Basic/HTTP Response Code Categories.md

 | Client Error        | 400-499    | The request contains an error from the client side. | 400 (Bad Request), 404 (Not Found)        |
 | Server Error        | 500-599    | The server failed to process a valid request. | 500 (Internal Server Error), 503 (Service Unavailable) |

+### **Tips for Understanding HTTP Status Codes**
+1. **First Digit**: The first digit of the status code indicates the category.
+   - 1xx: Informational
+   - 2xx: Success
+   - 3xx: Redirection
+   - 4xx: Client Error
+   - 5xx: Server Error
+2. **Common Codes**: Familiarize yourself with frequently encountered codes (e.g., 200, 404, 500).
+3. **Debugging**: Use response codes to identify the source of issues in client-server interactions.
+4. **API Design**: When designing APIs, use appropriate status codes to make your API more intuitive and robust.

 ---

 ### **1. Informational Responses (100-199)**